bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 ### SQL UNION:

-When you’re querying a database, you may want to combine the result of two or more `SELECT` statements.
+When you're querying a database, you may want to combine the result of two or more `SELECT` statements.
 For example, you may want to get a list of the cities in which your customers are based, and the cities in which your business has branches.
 You could run two queries to achieve this goal, but you may want to have a result in one query.

-That’s where the `SQL UNION` operator comes in.
+That's where the `SQL UNION` operator comes in.
 The `UNION` clause can be used to combine the results of two or more `SELECT` queries into a single result set.

-In this tutorial, we are going to break down the basics of the `SQL UNION` operator and discuss where you may want to use this command when you’re working with a database.
+In this tutorial, we are going to break down the basics of the `SQL UNION` operator and discuss where you may want to use this command when you're working with a database.

 ### Query Refresher